jina-ai/fastapi-serve/README.md

     - ☸️ [Export Your App for Self-Hosting with docker-compose / Kubernetes](docs/export/)
 - 📈 **Observability**
     - 📊 Access Logs, Metrics, and Traces for your app (Example TBD!)
+    - 🚨 Set up Alerts for your app (Coming Soon!)

 ## 💪 Support